SlavaBreath/CodeUI/README.md

 # CodeUI
 This is a simple way to organize your UI from code only without using any Storyboards or XIBs for those who hates them as much as I

+# DISCLAIMER
+This is **WIP** lib.
+A lot of things can change in time.
+Any proposals are welcome.

 ## Requirements
 You need to use CUIViewController as your superclass for your UIVIewController subclasses